Towards Backwards-Compatible Data with Confounded Domain Adaptation: Preliminaries

-Domain adaptation has a closed form solution in the special case of two multivariate Gaussian distributions.
-The optimal transport (OT) map under the type-2 Wasserstein metric for $\bm{x} \sim \mcN(\bm{\mu}_Q, \bm{\Sigma}_Q)$ to a different Gaussian distribution $\mcN(\bm{\mu}_P, \bm{\Sigma}_P)$ has been shown \citep{dowson1982frechet,knott1984optimal} to be the following:
+Domain adaptation has a closed-form affine solution in the special case of two multivariate Gaussian distributions.
+The optimal transport (OT) map under the type-2 Wasserstein metric for $\bm{x} \sim \mcN(\bm{\mu}_S, \bm{\Sigma}_S)$ to a different Gaussian distribution $\mcN(\bm{\mu}_T, \bm{\Sigma}_T)$ has been shown \citep{dowson1982frechet,knott1984optimal} to be the following: